HilscherAutomation/netPI-netx-programming-examples/README.md

 Any firmware package extracts its firmware into the folder `/opt/cifx/deviceconfig/FW/channel0`.

-The firmware will be loaded by the driver into netX the first time the driver is accessed with `cifXDriverInit()` command.
+The firmware will be loaded by the driver into netX network controller the first time the driver is accessed using the `cifXDriverInit()` command.

-There can be only one installed firmware package at a time.
-An existing package will be automatically uninstalled during installation.
+There can be only one installed netX firmware package at a time.
+An existing package will be automatically uninstalled during the installation procedure.

 ##### Compiling the programming examples